Murut Kalimaran Festival

 Murut Nabai

 Murut has about 8 sub-ethnic (correct me if I am wrong).
 This year I only paid a brief visit (sigh… I missed the Miss Kalimaran beauty pageant).
-This year they have (sub-ethnic) Taghol, Timugon, Nabai, Kolor, Paluan, Sabakong, Gana and Baukan (Bookan) to introduce their cultres and customs.
-Though all Murut sub-ethnics sharesimilar culture, they can look very different from one another.
+This year they have (sub-ethnic) Taghol, Timugon, Nabai, Kolor, Paluan, Sabakong, Gana, and Baukan (Bookan) to introduce their cultures and customs.
+Though all Murut sub-ethnic groups share a similar culture, they can look very different from one another.

-Kalimaran means craftsmanship of the Muruts, as they produce very impressive bead work and other crafts.
-Ralaa means young lady and alimar means hardworking, strong-minded, diligent and trustworthy.
-Below is a good background description of Kalimaran by Daily Express newspaper:
+Kalimaran means craftsmanship of the Muruts, as they produce very impressive beadwork and other crafts.
+Ralaa means young lady, and alimar means hardworking, strong-minded, diligent, and trustworthy.

 (Photo below is Murut Gana)